 Is Lawsuit Financing Legal Where You Live?

 In the U.S., there are no federal legal funding laws applied nationwide.
 Instead, the legislators and courts in each state are free to create their own rules and guidelines.
-This means there is significant variation in the laws across the country, with pre-settlement loans in San Francisco facing a different set of regulations than those in a less accommodating state.
+This means there is significant variation in the laws across the country, with settlement loans in San Francisco facing a different set of regulations than those in a less accommodating state.
 Your state may:

-- Explicitly prohibit lawsuit funding or refuse to enforce these contracts in court
+- Explicitly prohibit lawsuit funding or refuse to enforce these contracts in court.

-- Lack the legislation or legal precedence necessary to determine its legality
+- Lack the legislation or legal precedence necessary to determine its legality.

-- Allow legal funding with strict regulations and restrictions
+- Allow legal funding with strict regulations and restrictions.

-- Allow legal funding openly and without regulation
+- Allow legal funding openly and without regulation.

 In those states that regulate lawsuit funding, there are often laws to protect you as the consumer.
 For example, your state may have rules regarding: